In this post, we offer 14 free bug report templates that you can easily copy and implement with your team.

 What should I include in a bug report?

-- ID/name: Keep it brief and use correct terms.
-A best practice is to include the name of the feature where you found an issue.
-A good example could be 'CART - Unable to add new item to my cart'.
+- ID/name: Keep it brief and use clear terms.
+Include the feature or element name where you found the bug.
+Example: "CART - Can't add new item to cart".

-- Source URL: Make it easy for your developers spot the problem by including the URL of the page where you found the bug.
-Big time saver!
+- Source URL: Make it easy for your developers to spot the problem by including the URL of the page where you found the defect.

-- Expected result vs. actual result: Explain what results you expected - be as specific as possible.
-Just saying "the app doesn’t work as expected" is not useful.
-It's also helpful to describe what you actually experienced.
+- Expected result vs. actual result: Explain what you expected.
+Be specific.
+Saying "the app doesn’t work" isn't helpful.
+Describe what you experienced.

 Bug report templates